 Because the planets move against the stars over the course of the year, the positions shown for them is only exactly right for date of the ‘mid-month’.
 For Saturn and Jupiter that move slowly, their positions are quite good.
 However, Mercury, Venus and Mars move quite quickly relative to the stars, so their positions on the charts can be somewhat different.
 The planet positions shown are correct for the mid-month time for each month respectively.
 For example, on the ‘JANUARY- WEST’ chart, the positions of the planets are calculated for mid-January at 10pm

-The best opportunities to observe Mercury over the summer months are around 11 December in the western sky soon after sunset when it is very bright and then again around 20 January in the east just before dawn.
+The best opportunities to observe Mercury are around 2 April in the western sky soon after sunset and then around 18 May in the east just before dawn.